Astroua/TurbuStat/docs/tutorials/statistics/pca_example.rst

     0.433
     >>> pca.sonic_length(T_k=10 * u.K, mu=1.36, unit=u.pc)  # doctest: +SKIP
     (<Quantity 0.35451525 pc>, <Quantity [0.27522952, 0.45267135] pc>)

+.. you should define the sonic length here.
+It's just the length coordinate at which the fitted line intersects the sound speed, right?

 Since the sonic length depends on temperature and :math:`\mu`, this is a function and not a property like :math:`\gamma`. `PCA.sonic_length` also returns the 1-sigma error bounds.
 The error bounds in :math:`\gamma` can be accessed with `PCA.gamma_error_range`.